FinChalkley/OpenGL-Renderer/README.md

 This is my university openGL renderer project but made public.
 Sorry no commit history available.
+Please use Cmake version 3.29.7 to download, other later bersion have issues.
+Link to file download location - "https://cmake.org/files/v3.29".

 Renderer for use across multiple modules in DMU.